P-Nithish/Airline-Chatbot/README.md

 4. Destination airport (optional)
 5. Airline name (optional)

-You can skip any field by typing "skip" or provide at least one parameter.
+You should provide at least one parameter.

 ##  API Endpoints